Role

 πŸ“ UI needs and goals:

-πŸ’Ž 2.
-The website should incorporate his range of portfolio in web development and graphic design
+πŸ’Ž Incorporate his portfolio in both web development and graphic design within one coherent interface.

 01.-